SONGWRITER, FOLK SINGER & LICENSED POET

-Gregory Page is a songwriter and folk singer, the son of a traveling Armenian pop singer whom he would not meet for over 40 years.
+Gregory Page Hovelian is a songwriter and folk singer, the son of a traveling Armenian pop singer whom he would not meet for over 40 years.
 His Irish mother was the lead singer/saxophone player in one of Britain's first all-girl group's, The Beat-Chics, that toured with The Beatles.

-He was a shy boy, fond of books and pictures, a solitary rambler in the woods and fields around his country home in England where is was born and grew up.
+He was a shy quiet boy, fond of books and pictures, a solitary rambler in the woods and fields around his country home in England where he was born and grew up.
 At fourteen he went to America, and for the next 5 years he wrote poetry and learned to play the guitar.
 During this time he got to know music intimately.
 James Taylor and Paul Simon were his great loves, but he admired Leonard Cohen, Nick Drake and other sentimental musicians who wrote about the sufferings of the poor and abandoned.